dromotherm/sandbox/tensorflow/installOnRPI.md

   Successfully uninstalled tensorboard-2.0.2
 ```

-same with tensorflow or tensorflow-estimate
+same with tensorflow or tensorflow-estimator

 # support for h5 files